MeoMix/StreamusServer/README.md

 Deployment
 ========

-The server is hosted on http://www.appharbor.com.
-AppHarbor has a hook into the solution which will detect commits to the master branch.
-AppHarbor will build the solution, run test cases and, if successful, hot swap the server out with a new version.
-All connection string information is automatically handled by AppHarbor.
+The server is hosted on AWS.
+To deploy, publish the solution to AWS via Visual Studio.
+Note that the web.config file will not be overidden as to not misconfigure the database connection strings.

 License
 =======